subvisual/matusalem/README.md

 ### Running the simulation on Bacalhau

 The simulation and calculations for Sharpe Ratio, are quite heavy if we want to run for a big enough population age.
-This way, we can take advantage of bacalhau.
+This way, we can take advantage of `bacalhau`.
+Using `bacalhau` to run these algorithms also ensures we have a verifiable and transparent strategy definition.

 ```bash
 docker build -t finiam/matusalem-genetic2 . --platform linux/amd64